adamszymanowski/myvim/README.md

 # My .vimrc

-Just a .vimrc + a color scheme.
+Just a .vimrc + a color schemes.
 That's it.